 All Wisconsin Holstein members are encouraged to apply for scholarships.
-Students majoring in agricultural degrees are given highest consideration.
+Students majoring in agricultural programs are given highest consideration.
 Non-agricultural majors that plan to have a career that contributes to rural communities also will be given consideration.

-The WHA scholarship application is available January 1 each year, and due to the Wisconsin Holstein office March 1.
+The scholarship application is available January 1 each year, and due to the Wisconsin Holstein office March 1.
 Recipients will be recognized at respective scholarship banquets, with actual scholarship checks to be awarded to recipients at the following Junior Convention.

 Eligibility for all scholarships:

 Applicant must be a member of the Wisconsin Holstein Association at the time of application.